Rebmiami/Territect/README.md

-# TerraGen
+# Territect
-TerraGen is a Lua script for The Powder Toy which dynamically generates random terrain using user-defined presets.
+Territect is a Lua script for The Powder Toy which dynamically generates random terrain using user-defined presets.
 These can be used for building saves (as long as the terrain is not the focus of the save or it is a preset save).

 # Features
 Current version: